haraka/haraka.github.io/content/8.plugins/dns-list.md

 ---
-title: dnsbl - DNS Blacklists plugin for Haraka
+title: dns-list - DNS Blacklists plugin for Haraka
-description: Haraka dnsbl plugin - DNS Blacklists navigation.title: dnsbl
+description: Haraka dns lists plugin - DNS Blacklists navigation.title: dns-list
 ---

-# dnsbl plugin
+# dns-list plugin

 This plugin looks up the connecting IP address in an IP blocklist.
 Mails found to be in the blocklist are rejected.